apurva0210/IBM-Employee-Attrition/README.md

 *Introduction*:

 IBM is a leading company with a substantial workforce.
 To address concerns related to employee attrition, an exploratory data analysis (EDA) is required.
-The dataset contains various attributes such as age, job satisfaction, tenure, and more.
+The dataset contains various attributes such as age, job satisfaction, MonthlyIncome, and more.

 *Objective*: